Aubrey ends wild Prescott-Wilson duel with FG as time expires in OT as Cowboys top Giants 40-37

 Wilson and Prescott took it from there.

-After Wilson’s 32-yard scoring toss to Wan’Dale Robinson on fourth down with less than three minutes to go, Prescott led Dallas to Pickens’ first TD with the Cowboys.
+After Wilson’s 32-yard scoring toss to Wan’Dale Robinson on fourth down with less than three minutes to go, Prescott led Dallas to George Pickens’ first TD with the Cowboys with 52 seconds remaining.

-With Prescott standing on a bench imploring the crowd to make more noise, Wilson dropped a perfect pass into Nabers in the end zone with 25 seconds to go.
+With Prescott standing on a bench imploring the crowd to make noise, Wilson dropped a perfect pass to Malik Nabers in the end zone with 25 seconds to go.

 Prescott got the Cowboys to the New York 46-yard line, close enough for the second-longest kick of Aubrey’s career.
 He hit a 65-yarder — 1 yard shy of Justin Tucker’s NFL record — last season.

+“I love watching boxing,” Wilson said.
+“We’re in a 17-round fight and we battled the first round and second round and got more to do.
+So I was really proud, to be able to answer the way that we did.
+I’ve been part of a lot of crazy games.
+I don’t know if I've been a part of one that crazy and that much grit.”

+Backup left tackle James Hudson III, playing because Andrew Thomas was out with a foot injury, drew four penalties in a span of six plays on New York's first drive, which covered 110 yards but ended in a field goal thanks to 60 yards on six penalties.

 Nabers finished 4 yards short of his career high with 167 yards on nine catches with two TDs.
-Robinson did have a career high with 142 yards on 10 grabs.
+Robinson did have a career high with 142 yards on eight grabs.

 Dallas receiver CeeDee Lamb had his fourth consecutive 100-yard game going back to last season, finishing with 112 while making two contested catches in big moments in the dramatic fourth quarter.